fbgallet/roam-extension-live-ai-assistant/README.md

 - **Chat with query results**:

   - Once your query returns results (by default inserted in your graph, limited to 20), you can view, filter, and sort them in the full results view.
-You can also take an existing query or :q query as the base for new searches.
-Ask Your Graph will understand it, reproduce its results, and open new filtering and precision search possibilities.
   - From there, you can chat directly with the results or with a selected portion.
 The agent’s responses always reference the actual results.
 You can instantly connect what the agent says with the related blocks just by hovering over them!
+  - You can also take an existing query or :q query as the base for new searches.
+Ask Your Graph will understand it, reproduce its results, and open new filtering and precision search possibilities.
+  - Each user query can be saved for further exploration and the 3 most recents queries remain available.
+Run "Open results view" command to load and chat with saved queries.

 <img width="800" alt="chat with results" src="https://github.com/user-attachments/assets/d4e42351-315c-4990-a006-e3620b48678d" />